nkueng/travelblog/vancouver/van3.md

 Infected with the board-game-fever, we continued playing back in town the next day.
 At a bar entirely dedicated to this kind of pastime, we opened a box of _Monopoly_ and immersed ourselves in an epic four-hour battle.
 Despite claiming it as my all-time favorite game, I realized I had never played it the _real_ way before.
 Because the _real_ way means playing until one single monopolist prevails.
 After several hours proved not to be sufficient to this end, we called it off and went home.

 ![](./imgs/van3/van3_5.jpg)
-The smile of a monopolist: three players had already given up.
+The smile of a monopolist: _Sofie_ took the title once again.

 Whenever I seek diversion during daylight, I give _Nick_ a call.
 Apart from the name, _Nick_ and I also share a passion for tennis.
 This resulted in friendly matches on a weekly basis.
 Despite my biggest efforts, I just can't beat him.
 Breaking his services normally results in me losing my nerves and subsequently the game.
 All those failures when playing on courts (and game-boards) slowly raise the question: "Do I lack a winner's mentality?".